 Back to reality…

 We really enjoyed our short holiday.
 During the day we went exploring and picnicking and in the evenings we sat in front of our fire trying to strike a balance between cold and boiling hot.
-It was nice not to have to worry about emails, sitting in front of a screen all day, noisy neighbours and squeezing exercise in around other things.
+It was nice not to have to worry about emails, sitting in front of a screen all day and squeezing exercise in around other things.